semrush/intergalactic/website/docs2/data-display/venn-chart/venn-chart.md

 ---

 ::: tip
-Basic data visualization rules in widgets with charts are described in [Data visualization](/data-display/d3-chart/d3-chart).
+Basic data visualization rules in widgets with charts are described in [D3 chart](/data-display/d3-chart/d3-chart).
 :::

 ::: react-view